amirghedira/amir-platform-api/readme.md

 This package allows you to push notifications after registering the service worker in the front end.

 # What I learned ?
- I learned more things about each of those library I mentioned above.
+ I learned more things about each of those libraries I mentioned above.
-To begin, I learned how to manipulate the database throw mongoose and to create models and schemas, and also how to perform queries, and fetching data and updating and removing data
+To begin, I learned how to manipulate the database thought mongoose and to create models and schemas, and also how to perform queries, and fetching data and updating and removing data
 Besides, I learned webpush syntax and I knew it's ability to push notifications easily.
 In addition, Cloudinary which I used for the first time, I used in past Multer with local storage, but with Cloudinary and multer I learned how to store images in the cloud and deleting them with simple code, and also customize the images name (you can find all this is cloudinary.js in middlewares)
 About other libraries like express and bcrypt and jsonwebtoken I already use them in past and it's helpful to use them again and manipulating them deeply...